AI4EU-Graphene/generic-parallel-orchestrator/README.md

 # How to use

+## Without Docker (for development)

-Run the orchestrator via `./scripts/run-orchestrator.sh`.
+* Run the orchestrator via `./scripts/run-orchestrator.sh`.
-Run the client via `./scripts/run-client.sh`.
+* Run the client via `./scripts/run-client.sh`.
-This will use a sample solution in directory `./sample/`.
+* This will use a sample solution in directory `./sample/`.

+## With Docker (for development)

+* Build container via `./scripts/docker-build.sh`.
+* Remove potential previous containers via `./scripts/docker-remove.sh`
+* Start container and follow log via `./scripts/docker-run.sh`.

+## In the Ai4EU Experiments Platform

-Generally the solution is created by the kubernetes-client of AI4EU Experiments platform, triggered in the platform with the button `Deploy to local` in each solution.
+The solution is created by the kubernetes-client of AI4EU Experiments platform, triggered in the platform with the button `Deploy to local` in each solution.

+This automatically starts a POD with the orchestrator.
+You only need to use the client that is shipped with the `solution.zip`.

 Orchestrator client usage: